ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 If present, the user may advance past the first item or the final item.

+**autoplay** (type=slides only)

+If present, advances the slide to the next slide without user interaction.
+By default it will advance in 5000 milliseconds (5 seconds) but will use the value of the `autoplay` attribute if present (minimum of 1000 ms).
+If `autoplay` is present it will also attach the `loop` attribute to `amp-carousel` if `loop` is not already present.

 #### Styling
 - You may use the `amp-carousel` element selector to style it freely.
 - `.amp-carousel-button` by default uses an inlined svg as the background-image of the buttons.